WE ARE NOMURA

 Ichikawa says that he wants to continue to be involved in work that disseminates Japanese culture.
 Continue as follows:

-Ichikawa says that there are many people at NOMURA who like to communicate with others.
-I would like to talk about the people who are suitable for our company.
+Ichikawa says that there are many people at NOMURA who enjoy communicating with others.
+He talks about the type of people who are suited to working at the company:

 Ichikawa “Besides planning, I work as a team with designers, sales, etc., so I think it’s important that I’m not bad at interacting with people.
 If you are a person who enjoys moving things forward while doing things, I think you will feel comfortable.”